SlyJose/Hacking-Notes/Hacking-Vault/Windows/NetNTLM.md

 Note that the user's password (or hash) is never transmitted through the network for security.

 Note: The described process applies when using a domain account.
-If a local account is used, the server can verify the response to the challenge itself without requiring interaction with the [[domain controller]] since it has the password hash stored locally on its SAM.
+If a local account is used, the server can verify the response to the challenge itself without requiring interaction with the [[Domain Controller]] since it has the password hash stored locally on its SAM.

+While [[NetNTLM]] should be considered obsolete, most networks will have both protocols enabled.
 ### Properties
 ---
 📆 created   {{22-10-2023}} 21:14